Safeguarding children in the Early Years – model policy, guidance, referrals and training.

 Concerns and referrals

-Training is available via the workforce development team course search, approved safeguarding training opportunities through the DSCB and online.
+Training is available via the workforce development team course search, approved safeguarding training opportunities through the DDSCP and online.

 Report concerns about a child to neighbouring councils by getting in touch with the relevant council.